marc2332/freya/crates/elements/src/_docs/attributes/main_align_cross_align.md

 Control how the inner elements are positioned inside the element.
 You can combine it with the `direction` attribute to create complex flows.

-Possible values for both attributes are:
+Accepted values for both attributes are:

 - `start` (default): At the begining of the axis
 - `center`: At the center of the axis